hei-synd-aml/lab-0-TutoPoetry/README.md

 ### Step 2.5 (Optional): Change the Location of the Virtual Environment

 Poetry creates a virtual environment in a default directory that depends on your OS.
-If you want to change the location of the virtual environment, run the following command in the terminal:
+If you want Poetry to create the virtual environments in the project directory, run the following command in the terminal:

 ```bash
 poetry config virtualenvs.in-project true